Glossary of HMIS Definitions and Acronyms

-Unaccompanied Youth – Minors not in the physical custody of a parent or guardian, including those living in inadequate housing such as shelters, cars, or on the streets.
+Unaccompanied Youth – Youth who are under 18 and are not in the physical custody of a parent or guardian, including those living in inadequate housing such as shelters, cars, or on the streets.
 Also includes those who have been denied housing by their families and school-age unwed mothers who have no housing of their own.

 Unduplicated Count – The number of people who are homeless within a specified location and time period.
 An unduplicated count ensures that individuals are counted only once regardless of the number of times they entered or exited the homeless system or the number of programs in which they participated.
 Congress directed HUD to develop a strategy for data collection on homelessness so that an unduplicated count of the homeless at the local level could be produced.

-Universal Data Element (UDE) – Data required to be collected from all clients serviced by homeless assistance programs using an HMIS.
+Universal Data Elements (UDEs) – A set of data elements that are required to be collected and reported by all HMIS-participating programs to ensure consistency and comparability of data across different programs and systems.
 These data elements include date of birth, gender, race, ethnicity, veteran`s status, and Social Security Number (SSN).
 These elements are needed for CoCs to understand the basic dynamics of homelessness in their community and for HUD to meet the Congressional directive to support AHAR.